oxford-pharmacoepi/MegaStudy/README.md

 ## Returning results

-If everything worked you should get three items in your "Results" folder, the log.txt, the snapshot csv and a zip folder with the diagnostics results.
+If everything worked you should get a zip folder in your working directory entitled (Results_"database name".zip).
-Please select the "Results" folder for "export".
-R will zip it for you.
-Please send back this zipped folder to "theresa.burkard@ndorms.ox.ac.uk"
+Please upload this in the EHDEN teams in the folder "feasibility".

 Thank you for running the feasibility step!